Quality control of finished products. Product quality control, which cannot be neglected

 Introduction

 Relevance.
 Quality control is one of the main functions in the quality management process.
-It is also the most voluminous function in terms of the methods used, to which a large number of works in various fields of knowledge are devoted.
-The importance of control lies in the fact that it allows you to identify errors in time, in order to quickly correct them with minimal losses.
+This is also the most comprehensive function in terms of the methods used, which are the subject of a large number of works in different fields of knowledge.
+The importance of control lies in the fact that it allows you to identify errors in time, so that you can quickly correct them with minimal losses.

-The test consists of an introduction, 4 chapters, a conclusion, which summarizes all the conclusions of the work and a list of references.
+The test consists of an introduction, 4 chapters, a conclusion, where all the conclusions of the work and a list of references are summed up.

 The first chapter discusses the concept and types of product quality control.
-In the second chapter, the input quality control of products, definition, concept is considered.
-Purpose, main tasks, organization and effectiveness of incoming product quality control, it is discussed in the third chapter.
-And how the incoming quality control of metal products is carried out at the enterprises is discussed in the fourth chapter.
+The second chapter discusses incoming product quality control, definition, concept.
+The purpose, main tasks, organization and effectiveness of incoming product quality control are discussed in the third chapter.
+And how incoming quality control of metal products is carried out at enterprises is discussed in the fourth chapter.

 quality control standard metal products